How to prepare yourself for death, for the moment when the consciousness leaves the body?

 Create a pleasant, clean, and peaceful environment.

 If necessary, give dying painkillers, remembering to keep them conscious.
-A dying person who has not been given anesthetics behaves like a drowning person and may experience a very strong fear than because they realizes that the end is approaching.
+A dying person who has not been given anesthetics behaves like a drowning person and may experience a very strong fear because they realize that the end is approaching.

 You should also know that helping dying people in death, or euthanasia as well as suicide, means that the dying person will have to face these experiences again in their next life.